ratwolfzero/Chladni_Figures/README.md

 ## Simulation Implementation Principles (Forced Oscillation at Driving Frequency)

-In real experiments and this simulation, plates are driven at a chosen frequency f, producing vibrations through a superposition of eigenmodes, each weighted by a resonance factor that depends on the damping factor γ.
+In real experiments and this simulation, plates are driven at a chosen frequency f, producing vibrations through a superposition of eigenmodes, each weighted by a resonance factor that depends on a damping effect.

 >The simulation uses a 0–20 Hz range as a simplified, abstract scale to highlight nodal patterns, which depend only on mode shapes and resonance weights, not physical frequencies.
 Real Chladni experiments typically drive plates at 50–5000 Hz to excite their eigenfrequencies.